-It is possible that you may benefit from taking part in this study; however, there is no guarantee that it will help you.
+It is possible that you may benefit from taking part in this study..
+The study drug being used has been shown to prevent HIV infections among some adults.
 You will get information about your health and the results of the tests, as well as treatment for sexually transmitted infections.
 The counseling you get during this study may help you avoid HIV and other sexually transmitted infections.
-For more information, please see What are the Potential Benefits of Taking Part in the Study section below.
+For more information, please see the What are the Potential Benefits of Taking Part in the Study section below.